 Joseph moved to New York in 1926 and met his wife Clara on the journey over from Europe.
 They opened an exercise and fitness studio in NYC which shared an address with the New York ballet.
 Many of their clients became the dancers working in the ballet and a lot of the traditional Pilates exercises were based on this.
 In the early days the Pilates method was know as “Contrology” meaning an exercise method focusing on control of the body and mind.

 Joseph had a repertoire of 34 classical exercises most of which are still practiced today such as the Hundred, the Roll Up, the Single Leg Stretch etc. Most of the original exercises were designed for fit and healthy people such as the ballet dancers already mentioned, which required excellent flexibility and strength even before beginning the exercises.
-In today’s world of Pilates there are alot of companies using the Pilates method but modifying the exercises and breaking them down so that anyone can do them.
-One such company are APPI, The Australian Physiotherapy and Pilates Institute, whom I have completed all my instructor training with and will continue to do so.
-APPI take lots of the orginial exercises and break them down into different levels (Usually 1-5) with each level having a significant aim clinically e.g. core stability, spinal mobility etc. I find this extremely beneficial as there is a level to suit everyone’s own ability and they can progress in a safe way either as part of a group or on a 1 to 1 basis.
+In today’s world of Pilates there are a lot of companies using the Pilates method but modifying the exercises and breaking them down so that anyone can do them.
+One such company are APPI, The Australian Physiotherapy and Pilates Institute, (see our blog on the clinical Pilates method for more information).
+APPI take lots of the original Joseph Pilates exercises and break them down into different levels (Usually 1-5) with each level having a significant aim clinically e.g. core stability, spinal mobility etc. This is extremely beneficial as there is a level to suit everyone’s own ability and clients can progress in a safe way either as part of a group or on a 1 to 1 basis.

 Joseph Pilates was a man before his time as his ideas about balance, control and movement are being mentioned now more and more in the research of musculoskeletal and sports injury rehabilitation.
 Joseph was even quoted as saying “I am 50 years ahead of my time”, and he was totally right.